sikopet/blog/publish/dhcp.md

 ## dhcpd.leases

-All leases the DHCP server has given out.
+* all leases the DHCP server has given out

 `/var/lib/dhcp/dhcpd.leases`: